Gla1ve

-Lukas Egholm Rossander (born 7 June 1995), better known as gla1ve, is a Danish professional Counter-Strike 2 player for ENCE.
+Lukas Egholm Rossander (born 7 June 1995), better known as gla1ve, is a Danish professional Counter-Strike 2 coach and former player who is the head coach of 100 Thieves.
 Considered one of the best captains in Counter-Strike: Global Offensive, he became the first (along with three of his teammates) to win 4 majors in CS:GO, and to win 3 majors consecutively.

 Career

 Source career

 Gla1ve's first Counter-Strike game he played at a professional level was Counter-Strike: Source, where he played with teams such as Reason Gaming and Epsilon Esports.
 Throughout his entire Source career, he found modest success and won $4924.99 in total.

 2012/2013

 Gla1ve's debut in professional CS:GO came in the form of a briefly lived TT Dragons roster, before he ended up in his first top team, Anexis Esports, along with Mathias "MSL" Lauridsen, Nichlas "Nille" Busk, Jacob "Pimp" Winneche, and Nicolaj "Nico" Jensen.
 Western Wolves found minor success, and placed 2nd at Copenhagen Games 2013, losing to the dominant team at the time Ninjas in Pyjamas, and also finished 3rd place at Mad Catz Invitational: Birmingham.
 However, despite these early successes, Western Wolves soon fell apart due to gla1ve and the team's star AWPer Nicolaj "Nico" Jensen's educational commitments.